Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 You can find many music videos.
 For instance, BTS and various Kpop for learning Korean.
 Plus, movie trailers, advertisements, news, and videos cover cultural aspects.

 There are Korean subtitles and English translations in the videos.
-You can click on Korean words in the subtitles to know their meaning, how it sounds, examples, and essential grammatical details.
+You can click on Korean words in the subtitles to know their meaning, how they sound, examples, and essential grammatical details.

-With FluentU, you can watch videos in nine languages on iOS, Android, and the web.
+With FluentU, you can watch iOS, Android, and web videos in nine languages.
 Further, audio dialogues are available for all levels for those who prefer to listen offline.

 Is FluentU worth the hype?
 Even though it has an extensive video library, it isn’t compelling.
 You can get the same from other sites like Lingopie, Yabla, YouTube, and other online video streaming channels.